ttroy1/meleetrix/README.md

 #### Installing repository and required libraries

 The files included in this repo are designed to run directly on your Pi.
-SSH into your Pi and enter the following commands into bash as needed.
+Using your Pi directly or through SSH, enter the following commands into bash as needed.

 If Git is not already installed on your machine, install it now:
 ```bash